 (Be sure to check the terms and conditions for data usage on backup 4G/5G services if you choose this option.
 Your minimum guaranteed speeds do not apply to 4G / 5G backup connections)

-For example, Sky Full Fibre Gigafast delivers 900 Mbps download and 90 Mbps upload speeds.
-While 90 Mbps is fast enough for live broadcasting or streaming 4K content, uploading large files—like videos or high-resolution images—will take significantly longer.
+For example, BT Full Fibre Gigafast delivers 900 Mb download and 90 Mb upload speeds via the Openreach network.
+While 90 Mb is fast enough for live broadcasting or streaming 4K content, uploading large files like videos or high-resolution images will take significantly longer.

 If speed is critical for your needs, we recommend choosing an ISP that offers symmetrical speeds.
 It’s likely to cost the same as a standard fibre package.
 Some of the main UK broadband providers offering symmetrical speeds include:

-Please note that availability may vary by region.
+Please note that price and availability will vary by region.